not so subtle sexism

 the sexism of physical appearance

 Supermarket tabloids are rife with unflattering headlines and cover stories featuring celebrities without makeup, diet disasters, and wardrobe faux pas.
-But the criticism of a woman’s appearance is a sexist tactic that is alive and well in reputable news outlets and social media.
+The sensational critique of a woman’s appearance is a sexist tactic that is alive and well in reputable news outlets and social media.
 The wardrobe choices of Governor Gretchen Whitmer of Michigan and Representative Alexandria Ocasio-Cortez were derided by media outlets and on social media.
 For Governor Whitmer, her blue dress and body shape became the focus of her gubernatorial address, rather than her speech or specific policies.
 In the case of Ocasio-Cortez, her black suit and coat were perceived as too stylish and expensive, casting doubt on her working class roots and the validity of her arguments for reducing income inequality.

 (L) Fox News 2 coverage of Gov. Gretchen Whitmor / (R) Eddie Scarry tweet criticizing Rep. Alexandria Ocasio-Cortez’s wardobe

-the sexism of gender roles
+the sexism of gender norms

 Video title identifying “female magician” while men are referred to as “magicians”